alextok/dbsc-discussions/README.md

 - Un-sandboxed applications can communicate directly to the XPC service.

 #### Define Available Local Key Helpers
 To inform the browser about the Local Key Helper to use, the manifest file is created within the browser's root folder during the LocalKeyHelper's installation (e.g. `/Library/Google/Chrome/LocalKeyHelpers`).
-This folder contains the following files:
+This folder contains the following 2 types of files:

+**1st type: files that define the Local Key Helpers**

+i.e.
 ````
 com.provider1.LocalKeyHelper.json (if helper was installed)
 com.provider2.LocalKeyHelper.json (if helper was installed)